 To become a Podiatrist, professionals must first pursue a Bachelor’s Degree in a related science, taking courses in biology, chemistry, anatomy and physics.
 Roughly a year before graduating from an undergraduate program, learners should take their Medical College Admission Test (MCAT).
 Taking the exam early enables students to retake it should their scores not meet their intended expectations.

 Once a learner has graduated from an undergraduate degree program and secured their MCAT score, they can apply to their desired medical schools and subsequent Doctor of Podiatric Medicine (DPM) programs.
-These programs typically take an additional 4 years to complete and include graduate instruction on physiology, anatomy, pharmacology, pathology and other related subjects.
+These programs typically take an additional four years to complete and include graduate instruction on physiology, anatomy, pharmacology, pathology and other related subjects.
 During the final 2 years of a DPM program, learners will gain supervised experience through direct clinical rotations.

 After graduation from a DPM program, learners must additionally complete a 4-year podiatric medicine and surgery (PMSR) residency program within a hospital setting.
 A residency will include both non-invasive and surgical experiences.
 Completing a fellowship after a residency is also possible for those hoping to enter more specialized areas of podiatric healthcare.

 Lastly, all Podiatrists must become licensed by passing the American Podiatric Medical Licensing Exam (APMLE), offered by the National Board of Podiatric Medical Examiners.
 Additional state-specific exams may be required as well, and certification is available through the American Board of Foot and Ankle Surgery, the American Board of Podiatric Medicine and the American Board of Multiple Specialties in Podiatry.
+Learn about other surgery careers today!

 “I spent four years in college, four years in podiatry school and three years in a surgical residency.
 Some Podiatrists also choose to pursue one to two years of fellowship training,” Peng confirmed.
 “The biggest challenges in entering these programs included preparing for the Medical College Admission Test, taking the weekly exams in medical school, and the rigorous training required during residency.”